UnfortunateComplexity/restapi1/README.md

 # Working so far:
 * Create user with username, usertype and password.
 * Login created user in the database with username and password.
+* Delete user with their ID (registered in db that is...).

 # To be done:
 * A lot tbh.